libriscv/libriscv/README.md

 Binary translation currently only supports RV32G and RV64G.

-Note: There is no support for the B-, E- and Q-extensions.
+Note: There is no support for the B-, E-, V- and Q-extensions.

 ## Usage